Scope of the Code

-Currently yes.
-As things stand, there is no law preventing the sale of new homes as leasehold.
-However, it is essential that home buyers are informed prior to purchase about any management services and organisations to which they will be committed and an estimate of their cost.
-This is a requirement of the Code which over 95% of new home builders must comply with.
+Home buyers covered by our Code must be informed prior to purchase about any management services and organisations to which they will be committed, and an estimate of their cost.
 Furthermore, solicitors should, as a matter of course, ensure their client is aware of any additional costs associated with a property.

-Can I make a complaint via the Code about the cost of leasehold fees?
+Can home buyers make a complaint via the Code about the cost of leasehold fees?

-That depends.
-If your complaint relates to a period within two years of occupancy (the time period covered by the Code) and your home builder did not provide adequate information about management services and charges, you may be able to claim a breach of the Code (see Sections 2.1 and 2.6).
-Outside of the two-year period, you may be able to complain to the Legal Ombudsman if you feel your solicitor did not alert you to fees and charges associated with your property.
+If the complaint relates to a period within two years of occupancy (the time period covered by the Code) and the home builder did not provide adequate information about management services and charges, the buyer may be able to claim a breach of the Code.
+Outside of the two-year period, they may be able to complain to the Legal Ombudsman if they feel their solicitor did not alert them to fees and charges associated with the property.

 Why doesn’t the Code prevent builders offering incentives to use their recommended solicitors?